awesome-astra/docs/docs/pages/develop/languages/java.md

 **ℹ️ Overview**

-Stargate is a data gateway (Proxy) on top of Apache Cassandra exposing new interface to ease the integration.
-It is a way to create stateless components (1) and ease the integration with 4 different HTTP Apis (rest, doc, graphQL, gRPC).
+Stargate is a data gateway (Proxy) on top of Apache Cassandra which exposes new interfaces to simplify application integration.
+It is a way to create stateless components and ease the integration with 4 different HTTP Apis (rest, doc, graphQL, gRPC).
 In this chapter we will cover integration with `REST Apis` also called `DATA` in the swagger specifications.

 To know more regarding this interface specially you can have a look to [dedicated section of the wiki](https://github.com/datastaxdevs/awesome-astra/wiki/Stargate-Api-Rest) or [reference Stargate Rest Api Quick Start Guide](https://stargate.io/docs/stargate/1.0/quickstart/quick_start-rest.html).